 Conflict can challenge you to grow

 Who says conflict is a bad thing?
 Often, we try to avoid conflict as it’s seen as something undesirable, or unwanted.
 We are meant to seek harmony at all costs.
-But truly there are many benefits to conflict and one of them is that conflict can challenge you to grow.
+But truly there are many benefits to conflict; one is that conflict can challenge you to grow.

 Here are 3 ways conflict can help you grow personally and professionally: